 The river in Lisbon has been an important spot for both Spain and Portugal’s economic development.
 It also provides a great view for residents to enjoy.

-The 275 km of the river in Portugal is used for farm irrigation for the Alentejo region.
+The 275 km of the river in Portugal is used for farm irrigation in the Alentejo region.

 Both the estuary and the river itself offer a great view of the capital city Lisbon.